A Foolproof Solution For A Super Juicy Turkey

 • Place the injector tip into the butter mixture and pull the plunger back to fill the syringe.
 If the mixture separates, you can “agitate” the butter solution by plunging back and forth a couple of times to emulsify and incorporate all the ingredients.

 • Prior to injecting the bird, make sure that any air pockets in the syringe are removed.
-To do so, point the syringe upwards and gently push the plunger until all the air is extracte.
+To do so, point the syringe upwards and gently push the plunger until all the air is extracted.

 Notes